ArthurClemens/polythene/docs/components/react/list.md

 > align the subheader with the text content.
 > [source](https://material.io/guidelines/components/subheaders.html#subheaders-list-subheaders)

 In this situation we want to indent the list-header, and if we show borders, indent them too.
-We do so by adding the parameter `indent` to the header [List Tiles](../list-tile.md), and set `indentedBorders` to true.
+We do so by adding the parameter `indent` to the header [List Tiles](../list-tile.md), and set `indentedBorder` to true.
 For example:

 #### With JSX